albertattard/spring-boot-camp/docs/02-data/06-custom-queries.md

 ## Scenario

 Customers using our API came back with feedback.
 They would like to filter offices by country.
-For example, given the country, `"germany"`, our repository should return all offices that belong to this country, case insensitive.
+For example, given the country, `"germany"`, our repository should return all offices that belong to this country, case-insensitive.
+ThoughtWorks is promoting the self-service approach and offices can modify the office details and delete offices that are not operating anymore.

+### Tasks

+- [ ] Return one office by id
+- [ ] Filter by country
+- [ ] Update individual office details
+- [ ] Delete an office

+## Return one office by id (`findById()`)

+{% include custom/pending.html %}

+### Link to service

+{% include custom/pending.html %}

+### Tasks

+- [X] Return one office by id
+- [ ] Filter by country
+- [ ] Update individual office details
+- [ ] Delete an office

-## Filter by a property (JPA query methods)
+## Filter by a country (JPA query methods)

 [Spring Data JPA](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/) provides [query method](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods) that we can take advantage from.